Backup and Restore OpenStack Service Databases

 The following instruction must be performed from the folder in which you have prepared Kolla Ansible.
 This section first provides the command syntax, then follows up with an example of the command's execution and output.
 Note that Kolla Ansible has no way to schedule backups.

-Command Usage Example for a Full Database Backup
+Create a Full Database Backup with Kolla Ansible

 From the host that has Kolla Ansible prepared, the following command is executed: